top of page

 BALLWEG

 Jessica found her passion for dance at the age of four in her hometown of Sauk Prairie, Wisconsin.
 Her love for choreography and teaching started at a young age when she was asked to choreograph for Sauk Prairie’s Executive Session Show Choir’s European Tour upon graduating high school.
 Jessica continued her education at the University of Wisconsin-Stevens Point where she received a Bachelor of Arts degree in Dance.
-There she had the privilege to perform works by professional companies as well as showcase her choreography in both the university’s dance and musical theater productions.
+There she had the privilege to perform works by professional companies as well as showcase her choreography in both the University’s dance and musical theater productions.
 Jessica was dance captain and performed in professional dinner theater productions throughout her college education.
 After college, Jessica began her teaching experience at Midwest Performing Arts (MPA) in Waunakee, WI.
-Jessica is now the School Director, Resident Choreographer, and Instructor at MPA where she is in her 12th year of teaching.
-She has had the privilege of working with the Sauk Prairie High School on their musicals for the past four years.
-She has also worked with their Executive Session Show Choir where she has been recognized for Outstanding Choreography.
-Jessica was awarded Outstanding Choreography in the Wisconsin Jerry Awards for her choreography in Mamma Mia (2021) and The Little Mermaid (2019).
-Jessica is so proud of all the dancers and performers she has worked with for their hard work, dedication, and love for dance!
+She has had the privilege to work with local High Schools on their musicals where she has been awarded Outstanding Choreography in the Wisconsin Jerry Awards for her choreography in Mean Girls (2024), Mamma Mia (2021) and The Little Mermaid (2019).
+Jessica has also worked with local Show Choirs, where she has been continually recognized for Outstanding Choreography.
+Jessica is now the School Director, Resident Choreographer and Instructor at MPA where she is in her 13th year of teaching.
+She is so proud of all the dancers and performers she has worked with for their hard work, dedication, and love for dance!
 It has been an absolute privilege for her to watch them grow into amazing dancers and people.

 CRYSTAL